open-mmlab/mmagic/README.md

 MMEditing is an open-source image and video editing&generating toolbox based on PyTorch.
 It is a part of the [OpenMMLab](https://openmmlab.com/) project.

-Currently, MMEditing support the following tasks:
+Currently, MMEditing support multiple image and video generation/editing tasks including:

 <table align="center">
 <thead>